atomist-skills/npm-license-usage-skill/README.md

     To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

-# How to maintain NPM usage information
+# How to maintain npm usage information

 1. **Set up the skill by at least a contact email address**